mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 The question of how we relate to nature and how we will liberate all beings seems especially pertinent right now, both for us right here right now at this conference where we are considering the relationship between humanism and otherness, and for us as humans responsible for abolishing the carceral state and for ending the exploitation and decimation of the natural world.

-He learned to become human in Linglit 'Aani where he took responsibity as a professor at University of Alaska Southeast and at The Flying University at The Lemon Creek Correctional Facility, learning from those around him that becoming human entailed becoming responsible in a rich kinship of human and other-than-human relations.

 ### Does a snake have a face?
 ![Faceless Snake](./images/facelessSnake.jpeg "Faceless Snake")